DaiHai027/DaiHai027/README.md

   <br />

-I'm a Passionate Full-Stack Developer with 7 years of experience in building dynamic web applications.
+I'm a Passionate Full-Stack Developer with 7 years of experience in building dynamic web applications.<br />
 I have built so many web applications using modern JavaScript Frameworks.

 TECHNICAL SKILLS:<br />